Learning Strategies in Decentralized Matching Markets under Uncertain Preferences: Optimal Strategies in Decentralized Matching

 \section{Optimal Strategies in Decentralized Matching}

-We study single-stage decentralized matching that involves a simple timeline.
+We now study the optimal strategies in decentralized matching at a new time point $T+1$, where the matching involves a single stage interaction.
 First, Nature draws a state denoted by $s_i^*$ for agent $P_i$ such that the arms' preferences are realized.
 Next, arms simultaneously show their interests to all agents.
 For example, students apply to colleges.
-Under the assumption that students face negligible application costs, submitting applications to all colleges is the dominant strategy.
-The reason is that students do not know how colleges evaluate their academic ability or personal essays \citep{avery2010, che2016}.
+Under the assumption that students face negligible application costs, the students' dominant strategy is submitting applications to all colleges as they do not know how colleges evaluate their academic ability or personal essays \citep{avery2010, che2016}.
 Then, agents simultaneously decide which arms to pull based on the arm's attributes.
 Finally, each arm accepts one of the agents (if any) that pulled it.

-See an illustration in the left plot of Figure \ref{fig:inexpensive}.
+Since agents simultaneously pull sets of arms once at the new time point $T+1$ and each arm accepts one of the agents that pulled it, we refer to such matching as the \emph{single-stage decentralized matching}.
+Each agent's goal is to learn the optimal strategies that maximize agents’ expected payoffs based on historical data at $t=1,\ldots,T$.
+In the repeated game, the number of agents are the same at $t=1,\ldots, T$.
+However, our model applies to a repeated game with an arbitrary number of agents.
+See the left plot of Figure \ref{fig:inexpensive} for an illustration of the single-stage decentralized matching.